thingsapart/EBB-pwm-peristaltic-stepper/Guide/ReadMe.md

 2 6mm M3 bolts to secure the PCB

 2 to secure the stepper motor and their length depends on how thick the stepper motor is, the original bolts will not reach through the combined thickness of the case and motor so you will need 2 replacement ones.
-I found that for the 23mm thick motor I could use 22mm long M3 bolts, which is unfortunatly not that common a size but Amazon sellers did have them.
+I found that for the 23mm thick motor I could use 22mm long M3 bolts, which is unfortunatly not that common a size but Amazon sellers did have them, the STL files for the printed parts offer a couple of options of different offsets for the mounting of these bolts which should allow for fine tuning to match bolt size to stepper motor thickness.

 Please note I found it very easy to damage the screws these motors come with so please make sure you use an appropriately sized scew driver before attempting to remove them.